plexoio/morada/README.md

 As evident from all the information provided in this Readme.md, the state of this released product should be considered as an `MVP` for the main features.

-Please note that this project is not available for public deployment; **it is intended solely for learning and demonstration purposes**.
+Please note that this project is not available for public deployment; **it is intended solely for learning and demonstration purposes** even though is ready for use.

 **Preview Link:** [Morada Hotel](https://plexoio.github.io/morada/index.htm)